 Vinay graduated from Rice University with a B.A. in Biological Sciences.
 He attended medical school at the University of Texas – San Antonio and completed medical training in internal medicine, cardiology, and interventional cardiology at the University of Texas – Houston, home to the largest medical center in the world.
 During his medical training, he helped create and implement changes in protocols that have transformed the way acute myocardial infarction is treated in the community.
 He practices in north Houston and is on staff at Memorial Hermann – The Woodlands Hospital and Houston Northwest Medical Center.
-He was recently elected Chairman of Cardiology at Memorial Hermann – The Woodlands for 2013-2014.
+He was Chairman of Cardiology at Memorial Hermann – The Woodlands for 2013-2014.

 Medicine is suffering a broken heart.
 To make it whole, we need to co-create and implement leveraged actions on the front lines of community practice that entail win-win, conscious solutions for all — our community, employers, physicians, and other healthcare providers.
 The result will be no less than the grand unfolding of a new, integrated future of health and well-being.